RafDevX/NodeBB-DD2391/report/report.typ

 addresses, API keys and so on.
 If this data were to be accessed or modified by an unauthorized and/or malicious user, it could be used nefariously, and result in spam, identity theft, social engineering attacks, and even being sold to the highest bidder.
-Depending on the size and reputation of the NodeBB forum is question, all of these could be a blow to its activity.
+Depending on the size and reputation of the NodeBB forum in question, all of these could be a blow to its activity.

 As such, we would like to prevent unauthorized and remote access to the